She asked me twice what I wanted for dinner, which really

 women could tell me what lay beneath his taciturn manner.

-Rain fell and alleviated the tension between earth and sky.
+Rain finally fell and eased the tension between earth and

-I wandered from one grave to another as my grandmother and aunt scurried back
+sky.
+I wandered from one grave to another as my grandmother and aunt scurried

-to the car with their purses perched above their new hairdos.
+back to the car with their purses perched above their newly coiffed hair.

-all around me and some still lived, though I had never met them.
-How many
+Some of them lay interred all around me and some still lived, though I had

-stepped gingerly over my deceased relatives and got back in the car.
+I stepped gingerly over my deceased relatives and got back

 “How far are we from the farm, Grandma?”
 Grand-ma, I